 Palindrome

-A palindrome is a word spelled the same backward and forward.
+A palindrome is a word spelt the same backwards and forward.
 For example, “pop” is a palindrome.
 “Wombat” is not.

 Garbage Collection

-This program has nothing to do with the household chore of taking out the trash.
+This program does not involve the household chore of taking out the trash.
 In programmer terms, “garbage collection” frees up memory in a Java virtual machine.

 Display Date and Time